Paraguay Travel, Tours, Gap Year & Volunteering

-Paraguay is centrally located in South America with a wealth of natural resources and this destination is becoming more and more popular with travellers seeking to see somewhere new and get off the well established route in the continent.
-If you visit Paraguay you can see spectacular sights, experience a rich culture, learn more about the interesting history and see exotic wildlife.
+Paraguay is becoming more and more popular with travellers seeking to see somewhere new and get off the well established backpacker trail.
+If you travel to Paraguay you can see spectacular sights, experience a rich culture, learn more about the interesting history and see exotic wildlife.

 Paraguay Travel Guide